Buck O'Neil Lifetime Achievement Award: History

-In 2008, the Hall of Fame dedicated a life-size bronze statue of O'Neil near the entrance of its museum.
+In 2008, the Hall of Fame dedicated a life-size bronze statue of O'Neil near the museum's entrance in Cooperstown, New York.
 With the statue are a list of recipients of the award and a plaque that summarizes O'Neil's contributions to the game of baseball.
 A smaller statue is given to each honoree at the induction ceremony during Hall of Fame Weekend.